Jeremy Searle is a music critic who earned our respect many years ago.

-Awarding the album an 8/10 rating at AmericanaUK, top writer Jeremy Searle said: “This Irish trio stands right at the forefront of contemporary cutting-edge folk and even that description sells it a little short.”
+Jeremy Searle had earlier written at AmericanaUK: “This Irish trio stands right at the forefront of contemporary cutting-edge folk and even that description sells it a little short.”

-Issuing a similar judgement, Acoustic magazine had this to say: “At its finest, music should confound and amaze the listener, and this trio from Ireland have the luck – and the ability – to be one of those outfits who can pull this off.”
+Issuing a similar judgement for Acoustic magazine, Julian Piper had this to say: “At its finest, music should confound and amaze the listener, and this trio from Ireland have the luck – and the ability – to be one of those outfits who can pull this off.”

-There were many who could not wait to catch the band in action when they embarked on their first major UK tour.
-They caused a sensation when they attracted a capacity crowd to their Celtic Connections debut in Glasgow.
-It was the first show on the programme to become a sold-out event.
+The trio had caused a sensation when they attracted a capacity crowd to their Celtic Connections show in Glasgow, just before the pandemic struck.
+It was the first event on the entire programme to become sold-out.